 Common Stock: “Shares entitling their holder to dividends that vary in amount and may even be missed, depending on the fortunes of the company” (Robbins & Coulter, 2010, p.128).

-NASDAQ: “National Association of Securities Dealers Automated Quotations, the second-largest stock exchange in the world by market capitalization, after the New York Stock Exchange” (NASDAQ, 20131)
+NASDAQ: “National Association of Securities Dealers Automated Quotations, the second-largest stock exchange in the world by market capitalization, after the New York Stock Exchange” (NASDAQ, 2013, para.
+1)

 NYSE: “New York Stock Exchange, the world’s largest stock exchange, located in New York City” (NYSE, 2013, para.
 1).